 What is Lone & Out of Hours Work in DCU?

 The DCU "Lone and Out of Hours Working" Policy permits authorised persons to access their laboratory or office outside of normal working hours.

 "Out of Hours" work is defined as follows:

-Any laboratory/experimental work taken outside of 9am-6pm Monday - Friday.
+- Any laboratory/experimental work undertaken outside of 8am-6pm Monday - Friday.

 Who is entitled to be in DCU afterhours?

-Authorised staff and postgraduate students only are permitted to be in DCU out of hours.
+Authorised persons are permitted to be in DCU out of hours.

 What is an Authorised Person?